bhexopen/BHEX-OpenApi/doc/web-socket-streams.md

 ## Heartbeat

-The websocket server will send a `ping frame` regularly.
-If the websocket server does not receive a `pong frame` back from the connection within a 5 minute period, the connection will be disconnected.
+The websocket client will send a `ping frame` regularly.
+If the websocket server does not receive a `ping frame` back from the connection within a 5 minute period, the connection will be disconnected.

 * Request
 ```javascript